james-huang/james-huang.github.io/_posts/2015-07-28-how-to-not-get-phished.md

 ### 4. Stop asking me to create a username

-I get that web services need a unique way to identify who I am.
-Why can’t you just use my e-mail?
+Not actually relevant to phishing, but I hate web services that don't use my e-mail as a username.
 I have too many passwords to remember already, please don’t make me have to remember a bunch of usernames too. [^username]

 <br/><br/><br/><br/>